LaMonte Wade Jr Player Props: Giants vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is ninth in MLB with a collective 9.3 strikeouts per nine innings.
+- The Cardinals pitching staff is eighth in the league with a collective 9.4 strikeouts per nine innings.

-- The Cardinals' 4.48 team ERA ranks 21st among all league pitching staffs.
+- The Cardinals have a 4.48 team ERA that ranks 19th among all league pitching staffs.

-- The Cardinals rank 18th in baseball in home runs given up (27 total, 1.2 per game).
+- The Cardinals rank 20th in baseball in home runs surrendered (31 total, 1.2 per game).

-- The Cardinals are sending Woodford (1-2) out to make his fifth start of the season.
-He is 1-2 with a 6.05 ERA and 12 strikeouts in 19 1/3 innings pitched.
+- Mikolas (0-1 with a 7.46 ERA and 23 strikeouts in 25 1/3 innings pitched) makes the start for the Cardinals, his sixth of the season.

-- The right-hander's last time out was on Wednesday against the Arizona Diamondbacks, when he threw five innings, surrendering four earned runs while giving up seven hits.
+- His last appearance was on Sunday against the Seattle Mariners, when the righty tossed 5 1/3 innings, surrendering three earned runs while allowing five hits.

-- In four games this season, the 26-year-old has put up a 6.05 ERA and 5.6 strikeouts per nine innings, while allowing a batting average of .342 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.